-Eventually, other popular sizes were introduced as a result of common trade routes and use.
-Take the Europeans, for example, who transferred goods via train and needed to create a standard pallet size that would easily fit through the door of the train.
-These are 800mm pallets as we know them.
+Take the Europeans, for example, who transported goods via train and needed to come up with a standard pallet size that would fit through the doors of trains.
+These are 800mm pallets as we know them today.

 Choosing the Right Pallet Size

 Each region has a type of pallet that they consider the standard pallet.

 Allocating one standard pallet size helps to prevent people from pallet hopping or even securing their items to the wrong pallet, thus helping to avoid any issues or delays.

 Overall, six categories have been approved by ISO and they are perfect for certain regions.
 These are listed below: